 I’ve lived in rented property’s for the last decade and it’s always felt important to decorate my flat/house to make it feel like a home.
-As I live alone, I don’t have the cash to blow on expensive items so it’s important to keep things cheap but cute.
+As I live alone, I don’t have the cash to blow on expensive items so it’s important to keep things inexpensive but cute.
 Throughout the years I’ve picked lots of different pieces up and I’ve recently purchased a few new times to really upgrade the flat I rent.
-Here are a couple of inexpensive ways to upgrade your rented place.
+Here are a couple of inexpensive ways to upgrade your rented home.

 Adding prints to a room or creating a feature wall, can completely change a room.
 I’ve ordered several prints from Desenio recently to revamp my bedroom and add some pieces to my bathroom.

 And putting up prints needn’t damage the walls.
 Nearly every print I have hanging is being held up by Command strips.
 They are really cheap, easy to put up and last ages.
 Some of mine have been hanging for nearly two years and haven’t budged.
 Plus I know from moving several times that they don’t leave any marks.